appsody/website/content/tutorials/PackageYourNodeJSAppForCloudWithAppsody.md

 ### Carrying out Performance Analysis of your application

-As well as providing the development environment, both appsody run and appsody debug also inject a development-time only feature that adds a performance monitoring and profiling dashboard using the [appmetrics-dash](https://www.npmjs.com/package/appmetrics-dash) module, which enables you to do analysis of your application.
+As part of the development environment, both appsody run and appsody debug also provide a performance monitoring and profiling dashboard that uses the [appmetrics-dash](https://www.npmjs.com/package/appmetrics-dash) module.
+This feature is available during development only and it enables you to do analysis of your application.

 1. Open the Performance dashboard: [http://localhost:3000/appmetrics-dash/](http://localhost:3000/appmetrics-dash/)